“I wear green velvet knickers, a forest green velvet smock, and a perky little hat decorated with spangles. This is my work uniform,”

 The “Diaries” were adapted by Tony Award winner, Joe Mantello into a one-man show which premiered off-Broadway in 1996 and has become a holiday staple for theaters across the country.

-David Sedaris’ latest book is the critically acclaimed,
+David Sedaris’s latest book is the critically acclaimed, best seller is The Best of Me.

 Visit his official website HERE!